Local-global principles for homogeneous spaces over some two-dimensional geometric global fields: Introduction

 The field $K$ then tends to have an arithmetic behaviour similar to that of the usual global fields.
-In case (a), one can define a local-global principle for the field $K$ by considering its completions with respect to the valuations coming from the closed points of the curve $C$.
-Colliot-Th{\'e}l{\`e}ne/Harari (cf.~\cite{ColliotHarari}) and the first author (cf.~\cite{IzqSMF}) have then defined a Brauer-Manin obstruction to this local-global principle and proved that it is the only obstruction for principal homogeneous spaces under connected linear algebraic groups.
+In case (a), one can define a local-global principle for the field $K$ by considering its completions with respect to the valuations coming from the set $X^{(1)}$ of closed points of the curve $X$.
+Colliot-Th{\'e}l{\`e}ne/Harari (cf.~\cite[\S\S 8.2, 10.2]{ColliotHarari}) then defined a Brauer-Manin obstruction to this local-global principle and proved that it is the only obstruction for principal homogeneous spaces under connected linear algebraic groups.

-In case (b), one can define a local-global principle for the field $K$ by considering its completions with respect to the valuations coming from prime ideals of height one in $A$.
-The first author (cf.~\cite{IzqDualDim2}) has then introduced a Brauer-Manin obstruction to this local-global principle which coincides with some previously defined reciprocity obstructions by Colliot-Th{\'e}l{\`e}ne/Parimala/Suresh (cf.~\cite{ColliotParimalaSuresh}) and proved that it is the only obstruction for principal homogeneous spaces under connected linear algebraic groups.
+In case (b), one can define a local-global principle for the field $K$ by considering its completions with respect to the valuations coming from the set $X^{(1)}$ of codimension 1 points of $X$.
+The first-named author (cf.~\cite[\S 4.1]{IzqDualDim2}) then introduced a Brauer-Manin obstruction to this local-global principle and proved that it is the only obstruction for principal homogeneous spaces under connected linear algebraic groups.

+Moreover, in \cite[\S2.3]{ColliotParimalaSuresh}, Colliot-Th{\'e}l{\`e}ne/Parimala/Suresh defined other reciprocity obstructions for fields of types (a) and (b), which turn out to be stronger in case (b) by \cite[Cor.~4.4]{IzqDualDim2}.
+In other words, every counter-example to the local-global principle explained by the Brauer-Manin obstruction introduced in \cite{IzqDualDim2} can also be explained by the obstructions of \cite{ColliotParimalaSuresh}.\\

-The previous results show that Sansuc's theorem for principal homogeneous spaces still holds over fields of types (a) and (b).
-The present article aims at investigating what the situation is regarding Borovoi's result about homogeneous spaces with connected stabilizers.
+The previous results show that principal homogeneous spaces over fields of types (a) and (b) satisfy properties similar to those proved by Sansuc for principal homogeneous spaces over number fields.
+The present article aims at investigating if these properties extend to the case of homogeneous spaces with connected stabilizers, as it was proved by Borovoi in the case of number fields.
+In particular, since we intend to use the Brauer-Manin obstructions defined in \cite{ColliotHarari} and \cite{IzqDualDim2}, we will always consider adelic points with respect to the set of places $X^{(1)}$.

-In fact, because Cebotarev's density theorem fails over fields of types (a) and (b), one can easily find examples of homogeneous spaces $Z$ with connected stabilizers over $K$ that have no rational points but for which the Brauer-Manin set $Z(\mathbb{A}_K)^{\mathrm{Br}}$ is non-empty.
+As we will explain at the beginning of Section 4, one can easily find examples of homogeneous spaces $Z$ under $\sln$ with toric stabilizers that have no rational points but for which the Brauer-Manin set $Z(\mathbb{A}_K)^{\mathrm{Br}}$ is non-empty (see Section \ref{sec preliminaires} for precise definitions).
+This follows from the failure of the local-global principle with respect to $X^{(1)}$ for central simple algebras over fields of types (a) and (b) (cf.~\cite[\S2.3]{ColliotHarari} and \cite[\S2]{IzqDualDim2}).
 So, in order to understand the obstructions to the local-global principle for such homogeneous spaces, one needs to impose extra local conditions on $X$.